clefourrier/clefourrier.github.io/_pages/outreach.md

 ---

-During my PhD, I have been heavily involved in outreach, especially to encourage high school girls to join STEM fields.
+Outreach has been a priority of mine, especially to encourage high school girls to join STEM fields.
 Since 2019, I have organised two 2-days outreach events (RJMI Inria Paris), given 3 talks, taken part in several interactive discussions with high school students on computer science, and in 9 speed meetings.
 I was invited to talk at the [French Assemblée Nationale in June 2021](https://twitter.com/clefourrier/status/1402656409196679177) about the impact of outreach on gender stereotypes.

 |<img width=350 src="/images/outreach/JFMI2021.jpg" alt="Presenting for Girls and Maths, a luminous equation">| <img width=400 src="/images/outreach/RJMI2020.jpg" alt="Talking about career choices with high school girls during the RJMI"> | <img width=400 src="/images/outreach/SemaineDesMaths2021.jpg" alt="Presenting for the math week"> |